Skip to main content

 • Some types have advanced settings.

-Script Parameters to JSON Schema
+Script parameters to JSON Schema

 Scripts in Windmill have input parameters defined by a JSON Schema, where each parameter in the main function of a script corresponds to a field in the JSON Schema.
 This one-to-one correspondence ensures that the name of the argument becomes the name of the property, and most primitive types in Python and TypeScript have a corresponding primitive type in JSON and JSON Schema.
 During script execution, the parameters and their types are validated against the JSON Schema, ensuring that the input adheres to the expected format.